Best Car Bike Racks of 2020

 Trunk Mount Racks

-Our Top Pick trunk-mounted rack, the Thule Raceway Pro 2 arrived fully assembled and is, therefore, our highest scoring trunk-mount rack in this metric.
+Our top trunk-mounted rack, the Thule Raceway Pro 2, arrived fully assembled and is, therefore, our highest scoring trunk-mount rack in this metric.
 The other trunk-mount racks in our test selection required tools, although assembly was minimal.

-Unfortunately, bike theft is an issue in our modern world, and fancy bikes attached to the outside of vehicles can be tempting targets.
+Unfortunately, bike theft is an issue in our modern world, and fancy bikes attached to an unattended vehicle can be tempting targets.
 Bike racks come with varying levels of security, from none at all to integrated locks that secure the rack to your vehicle and the bikes to the rack.
-However, given the right tools and enough time though, a determined thief can compromise even the most secure bike rack.
+However, given the right tools and enough time, a determined thief can compromise even the most secure bike rack.

-Although they can haul a half dozen bicycles, the vertical-mounted hitch racks faired poorly in this performance metric.
-The North Shore NSR-6 doesn't have any security features, not even a locking hitch pin.
+Although they can haul a half dozen bicycles, the vertical-mounted hitch racks fared poorly in this performance metric.
+The North Shore NSR-6 doesn't have any security features — not even a locking hitch pin.
 The Yakima HangOver 6 fared only slightly better with a locking hitch pin.
 It is best to carry a long cable lock if you plan on stopping for groceries after a ride.

 Roof Mount Racks

-Of the roof-mounted racks we tested, the highest scorers for security use a cable lock that secures the rear wheel, as well as having the ability to lock the fork mount.
-Both the Editors' Choice Kuat Trio and the RockyMount SwitchHitter feature this more secure design.
-Lower scoring racks in our tests only allow the fork mount to be locked and leave the rear wheel unsecured and susceptible to theft.
+Of the roof-mounted racks we tested, the most secure use a cable lock to attach the rear wheel, as well as having the ability to lock the fork mount.
+Both the Kuat Trio and the RockyMount SwitchHitter feature this more secure design.
+Lower scoring racks in our tests only allow the fork mount to be locked and leave the rear wheel unsecured and vulnerable to theft.

 Trunk Mount Racks

-Of all the racks we tested, the trunk mount style racks are most vulnerable to theft.
-The majority of trunk racks are attached to the vehicle with nylon webbing straps that can be cut easily with a pair of scissors or a knife.
-The only trunk-mounted model we tested with any security features is the Thule Raceway Pro that attaches to the vehicle with steel cables and features a tensioning system with keyed locks to prevent unwanted removal of the rack.
+Of all the racks we tested, the trunk mount style racks seem the most vulnerable to theft.
+Most trunk racks are attached to the vehicle with nylon webbing straps that can be cut easily with a knife or a pair of scissors.
+The only trunk-mounted model we tested with any security features is the Thule Raceway Pro.
+It attaches to the vehicle with steel cables and features a tensioning system with keyed locks to prevent unwanted removal of the rack.
 Additionally, the support arms that hold the bikes feature a cable lock to secure your bike to the rack.
-While this cable is relatively thin, the security features of the Raceway Pro are significant when compared to other trunk-mount racks in our test selection.
+While this cable is relatively thin, the security measures on the Raceway Pro are significant compared to the other trunk-mount racks in our test selection.

 To evaluate durability, we used each rack as much as humanly possible.
-By our logic, this repetition of use has a significant influence on the durability of each rack.
-Also, we used some pretty darn heavy bikes and rowdy roads to see if any bike rack would falter.
+By our logic, this repeated use gave us real insight into the durability of each rack.
+Also, we tested on rowdy roads with some pretty darn heavy bikes to see if any bike rack would falter.

 Thankfully, none of the racks completely failed and we never had a carbon fiber bike skid down the highway or tumble into a roadside ditch.
-There are a high number of factors when evaluating the potential durability of each rack.
-This includes material, design, and the linkage of any moving parts.
+There are a several factors to consider when evaluating the potential durability of each rack.
+This includes material, design, and the linkages of any moving parts.

 From a durability standpoint, the 1 Up USA Heavy Duty Quick Rack stood out to our test team with a robust, if not overbuilt, design.
 A claimed weight capacity of 50 pounds per tray means you'll be hard-pressed to overload it.
-Constructed entirely of aluminum with stainless steel hardware, the 1 Up doesn't have any plastic parts.
+The 1 Up also doesn't have any plastic parts; it's constructed entirely of aluminum with stainless steel hardware.
 Despite some unfortunate contact with a tree while backing up that resulted in a bent ratchet mechanism, the Heavy Duty Quick Rack continued to function without issue.
-The aluminum finish of the 1 Up is also of note, it may scratch, but there is no paint to chip, and it won't rust, so the overall appearance of the rack doesn't change much over time.
-Both the Kuat NV 2.0 and the Kuat Sherpa are also top-performing products; with powder coat finishes that are hard to scratch and resistant to the elements.
+The aluminum finish of the 1 Up is also worth noting; it may scratch, but there is no paint to chip, and it won't rust, so the overall appearance of the rack doesn't change much over time.
+Both the Kuat NV 2.0 and the Kuat Sherpa are also top-performing products with powder coat finishes that are hard to scratch and resistant to the elements.

 The NorthShore NSR-6 is another rack that has a built-to-last feel.
 The NSR-6 is constructed entirely of metal.
-It is assembled with wide-gauge bolts that are not going to give out.
-The fork cradles are strong and the rope rear-wheel fasteners are simple and far more durable than the rubber or plastic ratchet systems.
+It is assembled with wide-gauge bolts that seem very unlikely to give out.
+The fork cradles are strong, and the rope rear-wheel fasteners are simple and far more durable than rubber or plastic ratchet systems.
 If the rope brakes, simply replace it.
-The tilt mechanism maybe a little more involved than other models, but the durability factor is sky-high.
+The tilt mechanism may be a little more involved than other models, but the durability factor is sky-high.

 Most hitch racks will have a little play in them.
 This is not ideal for the durability of the hitch, and if it's really loose, the bikes will jostle around.
-A quick fix is a hitch tightener.
+An effective quick fix is a hitch tightener.

 Well, there you have it.
-Several months of extensive testing have produced this in-depth comparative analysis.
-Yes, all of these bike racks are serviceable for your car, truck, or SUV, but there is no doubt that some designs are better.
-Our best advice is to carefully consider your vehicle type, where you live, and your bicycle type when making a purchase decision.
-The culmination of these factors will help steer you to the best rack.
+Several months of extensive testing resulted in this in-depth comparative analysis.
+Yes, all of these bike racks could work on your car, truck, or SUV, but there is no doubt that some designs are superior.
+Our best advice is to carefully consider your vehicle type, your bicycle type, and where you live when making a purchase decision.
+The culmination of these factors should help steer you to the best rack.

 — Jeremy Benson & Curtis Smith